 - New users will have to create a profile before they can submit their papers.
 Your digital copy must include all of the information that is included in your hard copy (i.e. cover sheet, new essay, paper).
 The submission must be uploaded as one document.

-If you have questions, please contact John Isham at firstname.lastname@example.org.
+If you have questions, please contact Seemee Ali at email@example.com.

-After all submissions have been evaluated, the Director of Honors will notify the finalists (by Monday, March 19) and provide them with an official copy of a reference form for one of their Western Heritage instructors to complete.
+After all submissions have been evaluated, the finalists will be notified by Wednesday, March 17, 2020, and provided with an official copy of a reference form for one of their Heritage instructors to complete.
 Only finalists must submit instructor reference forms.
-All completed reference forms must be received by Sue Grover in Lentz Hall 316 by 3:30 p.m. on Monday, March 26, 2018.
+All completed reference forms must be received by Sue Grover in Lentz Hall 316 by 3:30 p.m. on Wednesday, March 25, 2020.

 Each finalist will also be scheduled for a conversational interview with a Carthage professor or administrator.
-We expect these interviews to take place between Monday, March 26 and Thursday, March 29.
+We expect these interviews to take place between the week of March 30, 2020.

 Three sets of evaluations, including the paper, reference, and interview results, will be combined to determine the scholarship recipients.

-We will invite all Western Heritage Scholarship finalists to attend the Celebration of Scholars Ceremony on Friday, April 20, 2018, where the awards will be presented.
+We will invite all Heritage Scholarship finalists to attend the Celebration of Scholars Ceremony on Friday, April 24, 2020, where the awards will be presented.
 We hope that all competitors will attend the ceremony.